 - On a lunch break if working from home.

-- Short 15 - 30 minutes organizing sessions at the same time each day.
+- Short 15 - 30-minute organizing sessions at the same time each day.

 - Longer uninterrupted 2-4 hour time slots.

 Every client, friend, and family member I worked with had some variation of the above time examples that they were productive.
-As every person is unique, so is there organizing process and time of day they work most efficiently.
-And, that is OK.
+As every person is unique, so is their organizing process and the time of day they work most efficiently.
+And that is OK.
 You just need to find the time of day that works for you and your situation.